U.S.-China trade war escalates as latest tariffs kick in | CBC News

 We have many more bullets than they do.
 They know it.
 We have a much stronger economy than they have.
 They know that too.- Wilbur Ross, U.S. commerce secretary

-"China resolutely opposes this, and will continue to take necessary countermeasures," it said in a brief statement, adding that Beijing will file a complaint over the latest tariffs with the World Trade Organization (WTO).
+"China resolutely opposes this, and will continue to take necessary countermeasures," it said in a brief statement.

+Hours later, Chinese officials said Beijing had filed a complaint to the World Trade Organization (WTO) regarding the latest U.S. tariffs.

 U.S. President Donald Trump has threatened to put duties on almost all of the more than $500 billion in Chinese goods exported to the United States annually unless Beijing agrees to sweeping changes to its intellectual property practices, industrial subsidy programs and tariff structures, and buys more U.S. goods.